arnav-t/insat-clouds/README.md

 ### Purpose
 INSAT website only provides a single image for present cloud cover.
 Unfortunately, it lacks a history feature which means it is not possible to observe the cloud trajectories.
 ![map](http://satellite.imd.gov.in/img/3Dasiasec_bt1.jpg "INSAT Map")
-Fortunately, this problem can be overcame quite easily.
+Fortunately, this problem can be overcome easily.

 ### Working
 A `cron` job is scheduled to execute this script every 30 minutes (the usual update rate of the INSAT website) to download a new, latest cloud cover map.
 This new image will overwrite any maps older than 5 hours.